 - the number of people who test positive for antibodies, to indicate how many people are ever likely to have had the infection

-Modelled estimate of the proportion of the population in Scotland that had the coronavirus (COVID-19)
+Modelled estimate of the proportion of people in Scotland that had the coronavirus (COVID-19)

-Figure 1: Modelled estimates of the percentage of the population in Scotland testing positive for COVID-19 between 31 January and 13 March 2021, including 95% credible intervals (see notes 2,3,4,5,6)
+Figure 1: Modelled estimates of the percentage of the population in Scotland testing positive for the coronavirus (COVID-19) between 11 October and 21 November, including 95% credible intervals (see notes 1,2,3,4,5)

-Table 1: Modelled estimates of the proportion of the population testing positive for COVID-19, and corresponding 95% credible intervals, between 7 and 13 March 2021 for the four nations of the UK (See notes 1,2,3,4)
+Table 1: Modelled estimates, and corresponding 95% credible intervals, for the most recent week (15 to 21 November) for the four nations of the UK

 Estimated percentage of population that had COVID-19